alankrantas/esp8266-micropython-cookbook/README.md

     utime.sleep_ms(500)
 ```

-## Timer-Based Simple Web Clock on SSD1306
+## Simple Timer-Based Simple Web Clock on SSD1306

 <i>File: [SimpleWebClockWithTimer.py](https://github.com/alankrantas/esp8266-micropython-cookbook/blob/master/SimpleWebClockWithTimer.py)</i>

-A mini web clock that update system RTC time every 15 minutes via NTP server.
+A simple web clock that update system RTC time every 15 minutes via NTP server.
 It uses two <b>machine.timer</b>s instead of a while loop, reducing the code down to less than 40 actual lines.
 Change the SSID and PW to your own WiFi AP.

+The <i>[SimpleWebClockWithTimerUsingWebAPI.py](https://github.com/alankrantas/esp8266-micropython-cookbook/blob/master/SimpleWebClockWithTimerUsingWebAPI.py)</i> version works the same but use [World Time API](http://worldtimeapi.org/) to query time instead and update it via the machine.RTC module.
+Since the API can detect your timezone, you don't need to set it in this version.

 ## Display DHT11 Sensor Readings on SSD1306